 For Alabama Power Company

-April 15,3 2001
+April 3, 2001

 Southern Company Services, Inc. (Southern), acting as agent for Alabama Power Company (the Company), issues this Request For Proposals (RFP) to acquire new supply-side resources beginning June 1, 2005 to meet the Company’s capacity needs for 2005 and possibly 2006.
-The current projection of these needs is in the range of approximately 5001500 MW in 2005 and increasing to approximately 2000800 MW by 2006.
+The current projection of these needs is in the range of approximately 500 MW in 2005 and increasing to approximately 800 MW by 2006.
 The current Integrated Resource Plan (IRP) reflects the addition of both combined cycle and simple cycle combustion turbine facilities, but these indicative additions are not meant to foreclose innovative proposals of any type of resource (base-load, intermediate, or peaking) using any type of fuel (coal, nuclear, oil, or natural gas).